 I’m getting so excited for spring and Easter!
 Everything seems so new and fresh and outdoor activities are endless.
 I have always loved having picnics with my kids and tea parties with my cute girls!

 Last month, I was asked to do a food demonstration at enrichment night.
-I was thrilled to be asked but didn’t realize how big of task it was going to be since Zac’s wedding had been two days before!
+I was thrilled to be asked but didn’t realize how big of a task it was going to be since Zac’s wedding had been two days before!
 I never can do just one thing, so I always make it a harder task than it has to be.
 I’m a little crazy!

 I was so excited to make these because they are so darn cute and I love the idea that you get to eat the whole thing!
-The best thing, is there is no baking!
-Can imagine serving this at a bridal shower, baby shower or fun tea party with your cuties.
+The best thing is there is no baking!
+Can imagine serving this at a bridal shower, baby shower, or fun tea party with your cuties.

 - Keebler Fudge Stripes cookies